 - SECTION 2.
 CHIEF EXECUTIVE OFFICER.
 The Chief Executive Officer shall be elected from among the members of the Board of Directors and shall have general charge and supervision over and responsibility for the business and affairs of the Company.
 He shall keep the Board of Directors fully informed concerning those areas in his charge, and shall perform such other duties as may be assigned to him by the Board of Directors.
-In the absence or disability of the Chairman of the Board and of the Vice Chairman of the Board, the Chief Executive Officer shall have all the powers and perform all the duties of the Chairman of the Board. - SECTION 3.
+In the absence or disability of the Chairman of the Board, the Chief Executive Officer shall have all the powers and perform all the duties of the Chairman of the Board. - SECTION 3.
 CHAIRMAN OF THE BOARD.
 The Chairman of the Board shall preside at all meetings of the Board of Directors and of the shareholders and shall perform such other duties as these By-laws or the Board of Directors may prescribe. - SECTION 4.
-VICE CHAIRMAN OF THE BOARD.
-In the absence or disability of the Chairman of the Board, the Vice Chairman of the Board shall have all the powers and perform all the duties of the Chairman of the Board.
-He shall perform such other duties as may be assigned to him by the Board of Directors or Chairman of the Board.

-- SECTION 5.
 PRESIDENT.
-The President shall have such powers and perform such duties as may be provided by statute, these By-laws, and as may be assigned by the Board of Directors or the Chief Executive Officer. - SECTION 6.
+The President shall have such powers and perform such duties as may be provided by statute, these By-laws, and as may be assigned by the Board of Directors or the Chief Executive Officer.

+SECTION 5.
 TREASURER.
 The Treasurer shall have the care and custody of the Company funds and securities, maintain banking relationships and execute credit and collection policies.
-He shall perform such other duties and possess such other powers as are incident to his office. - SECTION 7.
+He shall perform such other duties and possess such other powers as are incident to his office.

+SECTION 6.
 SECRETARY.
 The Secretary shall attend all meetings of the Board of Directors and of the shareholders, and shall record all proceedings of such meetings in books to be kept for that purpose.
 The Secretary shall give, or cause to be given, notice of all meetings of the shareholders and the Board of Directors.
 He shall have the custody of the seal of the Company and shall affix the same to all instruments requiring it, and attest the same.
 He shall perform such other duties and possess such other powers as are incident to his office.